Electromagnetic energy (EME) transports the signals that many devices need to function.

 - mobile and portable phones without integral antennas.

-When a telecommunications carrier wants to build a new mobile phone tower, they must follow Industry code C564: 2018 mobile phone base station deployment and relevant state/territory planning laws.
-The code aims to minimise EME exposure to the public.
+When a telecommunications carrier wants to build a new mobile phone tower, they must follow Industry code C564: 2020 mobile phone base station deployment and relevant state/territory planning laws.

 You can complain if you think a carrier has not followed the code.

-We put EME safety rules in the licences, including those used by carriers and broadcasters.
+We put EME safety rules in radiocommunications licences, including those used by carriers and broadcasters.

-We tell operators that if anyone can get close to their transmitter, EME levels must be below ARPANSA’s Radiation Protection Standard (ARPANSA Standard).
+We tell operators that EME levels must be below the level set by ARPANSA’s Radiation Protection Standard (ARPANSA Standard).

-Our rules are in the Radiocommunications Licence Condition (Apparatus Licence) Determination 2015 (Apparatus LCD).
+Our rules are in the Radiocommunications Licence Condition (Apparatus Licence) Determination 2015 (Apparatus LCD) and in radiocommunications class licences.

 We may inspect and audit transmitter operators to make sure they comply with our rules.